MinaWagdi/EvalutationUpliftBiaisNRA/README.md

 To execute the bias generation process with a dataset:

-1- The treatment and output columns should be binary (0 and 1) named respectiveley : 'segment' and 'visit' <br />
+1- The treatment and output columns should be binary (0 and 1) and named respectively : 'segment' and 'visit' <br />
 2- Datasets should be discretized <br />

 You can launch the process with the following command on a Linux machine: